distribution-explorer/distribution-explorer.github.io/_sources/continuous/exponential.rst.txt

 Story
 -----

-Rare events occur with a rate :math:`\beta` per unit time.
-There is no "memory" of previous events; i.e., that rate is independent of time.
-A process that generates such events is called a *Poisson process*.
-The occurrence of a rare event in this context is referred to as an arrival.
-The inter-arrival time of a Poisson process is Exponentially distributed.
+The inter-arrival time of a :ref:`Poisson process` is Exponentially distributed.

 ----